SerenityOS/serenity/Documentation/RunningTests.md

 signed integer overflow.
 For more info on the sanitizers, check out the Address Sanitizer [wiki page](https://github.com/google/sanitizers/wiki), or the Undefined Sanitizer [documentation](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) from clang.

-Note that a sanitizer build will take significantly longer than a non-santizer build, and will mess with caches in tools such as `ccache`.
+Note that a sanitizer build will take significantly longer than a non-sanitizer build, and will mess with caches in tools such as `ccache`.
 The sanitizers can be enabled with the `-DENABLE_FOO_SANITIZER` set of flags.
 For the Serenity target, only the Undefined Sanitizers is supported.

 ```sh